xiidea/EasyConfigBundle/README.md

 3. Register an Interface to Kernel file
 4. Create Config entity class
 5. Configure yaml file
 6. Update database schema
-7. Register the bundle’s routes
-8. Create your first form
+7. Create your first form
+8. Register the bundle’s routes
+9. Overriding default EasyConfigBundle templates (optional)

 ### 1. Download EasyConfigBundle using composer :
 Open a command console, enter project directory and execute the following command to download the latest stable version of this bundle: